srbollin/ansible-poc-docker/README.md

 ### Filebeat

-Filebeat is not install in a Docker container to add flexibility for making changes in its configuration.
+Filebeat is not installed in a Docker container to add flexibility for making changes in its configuration.

-Filebeat configuration is in /etc/filebeat/filebeat.yml once is installed in the server.
+Filebeat configuration is in /etc/filebeat/filebeat.yml. once is installed in the server add the ngnix logs path as shown below.

 A prospector to send server logs has been configured: